In this episode, Jay sits down with Barrie Brown and Reza Tasviri from IDP to discuss how to conquer IELTS Writing Task 2.

 Jay: And pronouns are important here for connecting the noun to the referent pronoun?

 Barrie: Well yes, in fact if you look in the public band descriptors it talks about referencing and substitution and that use of pronouns so that you don’t have to repeat the same word over and over again.
 That you find some other ways of referencing, so, there’s a number of different things that get looked at, right.
-One is how sentences are connected together and then referencing, so using pronouns to refer back to maybe the main noun that’s in the sentence in the essay and substitution which is the same kind of thing but using another word that essentially means the same so all of those things come into that category.
+One is how sentences are connected together in Writing task 2 and then referencing, so using pronouns to refer back to maybe the main noun that’s in the sentence in the essay and substitution which is the same kind of thing but using another word that essentially means the same so all of those things come into that category.

 Jay: Good.
 You mentioned a couple of discourse markers there, ‘however’ and ‘therefore’ one of the criterion says something about overuse and underuse of discourse markers.
 So, sometimes I see essays that are just peppered with discourse markers.
 Every sentence has a ‘therefore’, ‘as a result’, you know, and I think, woah, too much, it’s clunky.
 So what’s the – how do we strike a balance between using discourse markers and using enough of them?